xavierdp/turbinobash-web/README.md

 # johndoe@domain.tld is the email to use with letsencrypt
 # sub.mydomain.tld is the sub domain pluged with the container's IP

+# Theses is configuring the defaults for later uses :

 # NGINX
 bash nginx.sh johndoe@domain.tld sub.mydomain.tld